Immanentize the eschaton

-In political theory and theology, to immanentize the eschaton is a generally pejorative phrase referring to attempts to bring about utopian conditions in the world, and to effectively create heaven on earth.
+In political theory and Christian theology, the phrase "immanentize the eschaton" is a generally pejorative phrase referring to attempts to bring about utopian conditions in the world, and to effectively create heaven on earth.
 Theologically, the belief is akin to postmillennialism as reflected in the Social Gospel of the 1880–1930 era, as well as Protestant reform movements during the Second Great Awakening in the 1830s and 1840s such as abolitionism.

 Origin

 Usage of the phrase started with Eric Voegelin in The New Science of Politics in 1952.
 Conservative spokesman William F. Buckley popularized Voegelin's phrase as "Don't immanentize the eschaton!".
 Buckley's version became a political slogan of Young Americans for Freedom during the 1960s and 1970s.

 One of the more frequently quoted passages from Voegelin's work on Gnosticism is that "The problem of an eidos in history, hence, arises only when a Christian transcendental fulfillment becomes immanentized.
 Such an immanentist hypostasis of the eschaton, however, is a theoretical fallacy."